framework-for/cypress/README.md

 The problem with existing test frameworks is that it's difficult to find the source of test errors.

-You're often left wondering:
+We're often left wondering:
 - is something **really** wrong?
-- did I write my test code properly?
+- did we write our test code properly?
-- or are my tests just **flaky**?
+- or is this just inescapable **flakiness**?

 At Cypress, we've built **everything** around solving this fundamental problem.
-We strive to provide you everything so that you can quickly understand **what** and more importantly **why** something failed.
+Testers using Cypress have access to **all** the information to quickly understand **what**, and more importantly **why**, something failed.

 We've done this by:

 - Writing hundreds of custom error messages in plain English
-- Referencing you to external documentation for complex errors
+- Referencing external documentation for complex errors
-- Creating a dashboard to show you the recorded test runs
+- Creating a dashboard to view and collaborate over recorded test runs
 - Enabling Dev Tools access while tests run
-- Adding support for `debugger` in either test code **or** app code
+- Adding support for `debugger` in either test code **and** app code
-- Snapshotting and time traveling through all commands
+- Snapshotting and time-traveling through all commands
-- Providing a GUI that indicates the state of commands like the number of elements found for a selector
+- Providing a GUI that indicates the state of commands, like the number of elements found for a selector
-- Displaying additional commands information on click
+- Displaying additional command information on click
-- Logging page events such as XHR's, form submissions, page loads and URL changes
+- Logging page events such as XHRs, form submissions, page loads, and URL changes

-Even when you are testing headlessly and you see an error in the console it's friendlier and provides a lot more data.
+Even when testing headlessly, an error in the console is much friendlier and provides a lot more data.

-Beyond just a friendly error, you'll also able to watch a video, see command logs, view screenshots, and soon you'll have [logs for literally everything that happened in the browser](https://github.com/cypress-io/cypress/issues/448) to help you track down a failure.
+But a friendly error is not enough (it's still just a string of text trying to summarize very complex state), which is why we provide a video of the run, a list of command logs, a screenshot at the time of failure, and, soon, we'll have [detailed logs for absolutely everything that happened in the browser](https://github.com/cypress-io/cypress/issues/448) to help track down failures.

 ***